 Crown rot is caused by water getting left in the top, or the “crown”, of the plant during colder conditions.
 This rot will quickly work its way down the base of the plant and end up killing your orchid if it is left untreated, so it is important to act quickly.

 If you see crown rot on your plant, you should immediately cut off the affected leaves with a sharp blade and sprinkle the plant with cinnamon.
-The best way to avoid your plant dying from crown rot is preventing it in the first place because you usually won’t see it until it’s too late.
+The best way to avoid your plant dying from crown rot is to prevent it in the first place because you usually won’t see it until it’s too late.
 Be sure your orchid is getting enough ventilation to prevent crown rot, and water it in the morning so it’s dried out by nighttime.

-Did you catch your orchids ailments too late?
+Did you catch your orchids’ ailments too late?
 That’s okay, you can try again with new knowledge.
 Bouqs has plenty of orchids available!
 Did you end up saving your orchid and want to celebrate with more flowers?
 Bouqs has you covered there, too!Shop All